Song Exploder

+Song Exploder is a music podcast created and hosted by Hrishikesh Hirway, which debuted in January 2014.
+It is part of the Radiotopia podcast network from PRX.
+The show features musicians talking about the creative process behind an individual song while breaking down the song into its component parts.
+In 2020, the podcast was adapted into a Netflix original series.

 The podcast launched on the Maximum Fun network, became independent in February 2015 and joined Radiotopia in June 2015.

 Format

 Each episode begins with the host introducing the show's featured musician (or musicians) and giving a brief history of the musical act or television program with which they are associated.
 The artist then discusses the creative process used in the creation of a particular song.
 This may include anything from songwriting to recording to post-production.
 The discussion is interspersed with short clips of separate tracks from the song isolated to illustrate the topics being discussed – for example, the drum track might be played to demonstrate how a particular beat was used in the song.
 The episode ends by playing a recording of the featured song in its entirety.
 Hirway edits his side of the conversation out of the recording with the purpose of condensing the contents of the podcast around the song's creation and how the artist brought it to life.